confluentinc/operator-earlyaccess/secure-authn-encrypt-deploy/README.rst

           tls:
             enabled: true

-* Configure SASL/Plain authentication to Kafka for other components, using a pointer to the externally managed secrets object for credentials:
+* Configure SASL PLAIN authentication to Kafka for other components, using a pointer to the externally managed secrets object for credentials:

   ::